Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions: Methodology

 \textbf{Learnable Curvatures} According to Section~\ref{sec3.3}, we know the importance of modeling the corresponding curvature for each hierarchical structure.
 Therefore, in this part, we consider different hierarchical structures to model curvatures.

 First, entities in KGs have different hierarchical structures under different relations.
 For instance, the relations ``\emph{appear\_in}" and ``\emph{specialize\_in}" shown in Fig.~\ref{fig_3} correspond to different hierarchies.
 Therefore, AttH tried to model relation-specific curvatures and obtained the better embeddings than MuRP that sets a fixed curvature.
 Unfortunately, for modeling curvatures, AttH only considers the relations and ignores the influence of head entities.
 It can also be seen from Fig.~\ref{fig_3} that for the structure under various relations, we can further divide them based on the difference of head entities.
 This is because the hierarchical structure between different head entities can also vary under certain relations, as reflected by the fact that actors with different debut times have different numbers of movies in which they have appeared.
 Also, the magnitude of this difference varies for different relations.
 As shown in Fig.~\ref{fig_3}, the structure of the relation ``\emph{specialize\_in}" varies less as the ``\emph{Actor}" changes, while the structure of the relation ``\emph{appear\_in}" varies more as the ``\emph{Actor}" changes, reflecting the fact that although ``\emph{Actor A}" and ``\emph{Actor B}" have different debut times, the difference in the number of movie types they ``\emph{specialize\_in}" is not significant.
 However, for the number of movies they ``\emph{appear\_in}", the difference is large.
-In addition, corresponding ablation experiments in Section~\ref{sec5.5} to support the advantages of the proposed learnable curvatures over previous methods.

 Here, we construct learnable curvatures by considering the effects of relations and head entities together.
 In other words, we believe that for each class of triples ($h$, $r$, $\cdot$) (i.e., all triples with the specified head entity $h$ and relation $r$), the curvatures information is implicit in the attribute of $h$ and $r$.
 Therefore, we propose the modeling of curvatures based on attention mechanism, which takes into account all the above mentioned hierarchical structures.
 To be specific, let $\mathbf{h^E}$ and $\mathbf{r^E}$ denote head entity embeddings and relation embeddings in the tangent space of the origin, respectively.
 First, we define an attention vector $\mathbf{a} $ to fuse them, and thus obtain a fusion vector $\mathbf{v_{h,r}}$ which contains head entity and relation information: